Meet the Capuchin Monkeys

 Roccita was born at an Animal Care College, to parents Sue and Elvis, and was initially named Roccy.
 When the family group arrived at the Sanctuary in March 2012, Roccita was still nursing from, and often riding on the back of, her mother Sue.
 Growing up in a group with other youngsters has taught Roccita a huge number of essential social skills.
 We are looking forward to see how her personality further develops.

 Sue is a member of the Sanctuary’s only natural family group of capuchins, who all arrived in March 2012.
 She is the mother of Banjo and Roccita.
 Sue enforces her high ranking position by keeping everyone on tight reins.
 Sue is always at the front row, backing alpha male Elvis, when the capuchin groups engage in ear piercing group-greetings and appeasement sessions between enclosures.

 Tanya is a shy, female black-capped capuchin.
 She is reserved around humans and prefers the company of her monkey friends.
 She is currently living in a large, successful social group and is mostly found in the company of Jackie, Frosty, and Mickey.
 Tanya is slight of build but has a powerful voice with which she lets her carers at the Sanctuary know when she is unhappy with!

 Tam was born in 1996 and was sold into the pet trade, along with his brother, when he was still an infant.
 Sadly, Tam’s brother died some years ago and he was left living on his own.
 Tam now enjoys having access to large, natural enclosures and has built up lots of trust in his carers.
-He has settled into Kodak’s group and adores Kodak and follows him everywhere.
+He has settled into a stable social group and loves to copy what the other monkeys are doing and follows them around everywhere.